rust-embedded/book/src/intro/install.md

 For bandwidth and disk usage concerns the default installation only supports native compilation.
-To add cross compilation support for the ARM Cortex-M architecture choose one of the following compilation targets.
-Use the last one for the STM32F3DISCOVERY board and follow along with the book.
+To add cross compilation support for the ARM Cortex-M architectures choose one of the following compilation targets.
+For the STM32F3DISCOVERY board used for the examples in this book, use the final `thumbv7em-none-eabihf` target.

-Cortex M0 M0+
+Cortex-M0, M0+, and M1 (ARMv6-M architecture):
 ``` console
 $ rustup target add thumbv6m-none-eabi
 ```

-Cortex M3
+Cortex-M3 (ARMv7-M architecture):
 ``` console
 $ rustup target add thumbv7m-none-eabi
 ```

-Cortex M4 M7 without FPU
+Cortex-M4 and M7 without hardware floating point (ARMv7E-M architecture):
 ``` console
 $ rustup target add thumbv7em-none-eabi
 ```

-Cortex M4 M7 with FPU <-- STM32F3DISCOVERY
+Cortex-M4F and M7F with hardware floating point (ARMv7E-M architecture):
 ``` console
 $ rustup target add thumbv7em-none-eabihf
 ```